 The bootstrap carousel doesn’t come with the swipe by default, this feature is not so good for mobile users.
 You can achieve a swipe by adding a trick that will hook in the swipe feature in the bootstrap slider.

+Bootstrap itself does not provide built-in support for mouse swipe or drag functionality on the carousel.
+However, you can achieve this by incorporating additional libraries or custom code.
 In this article, we will cover both the HTML website and the WordPress website which are built using the Bootstrap framework.

 A jQuery plugin to be used on touch devices such as iPad, iPhone, Android etc. Detects single and multiple finger swipes, pinches and falls back to mouse ‘drags’ on the desktop.